temanuel1/Advent-of-Code/README.md

-This are my AOC Solutions in Python
+These are my AOC Solutions in Python